Customer Reviews

 listening impressions?

-After having connected everything, switched on and warmed up the system as usual, I start listening and immediately I notice a cleanliness in the voice and in the details, the sound scene was much more detailed and high, the spatiality increased, the bass range powerful and clear as never before.
-Obviously I have tried with various CD records, vinyl and DAT cassettes but the result was the same, I was a bit incredulous having the whole system already wired Ricable, but surely the power strip with normal cable was a bottleneck and did not allow the system to express itself at its best.
-Now everything is cleaner, every frequency has benefited and it is like listening to a different system... magic?
-I don't know, but the differences are evident I think even to a neophyte.
+After plugging everything in, turning on and warming up the system as usual, I start listening and immediately notice a cleanliness in the voice and in the details, the soundstage was much more detailed and high, the spatiality increased, the bass range powerful and clear as never before.
+Of course I tried with various CD records, vinyl and DAT cassettes but that was the result, I was a bit incredulous having the whole system already wired Ricable, but surely the multi-socket power strip with normal cable was a bottleneck and did not allow the system to express itself at its best.
+Now everything is cleaner, every frequency has benefited, and it sounds like listening to another system--magic?
+I don't know, but the differences are obvious I think even to a neophyte.

 Your conclusions.

-What can I say, once again you have amazed me with your products which, as I have already written to you, are not very cheap but once you have listened to them and tried them, they immediately make you forget the money you have spent and the fights with your wife for buying them.
-Absolutely to recommend to anyone and I congratulate you again on your work.
+What can I say, once again you have amazed me with your products which, as I have already written to you, are not very cheap but once you listen and try them they immediately make you forget the money spent and the fights with your wife for buying them.
+Absolutely to recommend to anyone and I congratulate you again for your work.

 - Performance